Research

 For communities, it can help substantiate a call to action.
 For policymakers, donors and other funders, the report offers a snapshot of New Mexico to guide legislative and funding decisions.
 For other allies it serves as an educational tool.

-NewMexicoWomen.Org wants to stay in touch and learn about you and your work!
-Before downloading this research, please take a moment to fill out this brief optional form.
-Should you not wish to share your information, you can view/download the research here.
+We want to keep in touch and learn about you and your work!
+Please take a moment to fill out this form, and we will email you the requested report(s) in every available language.

 Resources